minithb/Apparel-Detection-System-using-Darkflow/README.md

 Output images will in `./out` folder within `./test_images` folder.

-Lastly, I you want to train or test using my latest checkpoint.
+Lastly, If you want to train or test using my latest checkpoint.
 Please check out this [drive folder](https://drive.google.com/open?id=0B4VkcIqPPLbUQy1JTGdXS1ZuVlE).
-Keep these files in `./ckpt` folder.
+Download and keep these files in `./ckpt` folder.

 That's all.